seperman/deepdiff/README.md

 [![Build Status](https://travis-ci.org/seperman/deepdiff.svg?branch=master)](https://travis-ci.org/seperman/deepdiff)
 [![Coverage Status](https://coveralls.io/repos/github/seperman/deepdiff/badge.svg?branch=master)](https://coveralls.io/github/seperman/deepdiff?branch=master)

-Deep Difference of dictionaries, iterables, strings and other objects.
+- DeepDiff: Deep Difference of dictionaries, iterables, strings and other objects.
 It will recursively look for all the changes.
+- DeepSearch: Search for objects within other objects.
+- DeepHash: Hash any object based on their content.

 Tested on Python 3.3, 3.4, 3.5, 3.6, 3.7, Pypy3

 **NOTE: Python 2 is not supported any more.
 DeepDiff v3.3.0 was the last version to supprt Python 2**